greg-js/arch-wiki-md-repo/wiki/_content/english/Dual boot with Windows.md

 ### Fast Start-Up

-Fast Start-Up is a feature in Windows 8 that hibernates the computer rather than actually shutting it down to speed up boot times.
+Fast Start-Up is a feature in Windows 8 and above that hibernates the computer rather than actually shutting it down to speed up boot times.
 Your system can lose data if Windows hibernates and you dual boot into another OS and make changes to files.
 Even if you do not intend to share filesystems, the EFI System Partition is likely to be damaged on an EFI system.
-Therefore, you should disable Fast Startup, as described [here](http://www.eightforums.com/tutorials/6320-fast-startup-turn-off-windows-8-a.html), before you install Linux on any computer that uses Windows 8.
+Therefore, you should disable Fast Startup, as described [here for Windows 8](http://www.eightforums.com/tutorials/6320-fast-startup-turn-off-windows-8-a.html) and [here for Windows 10](http://www.tenforums.com/tutorials/4189-fast-startup-turn-off-windows-10-a.html), before you install Linux on any computer that uses Windows 8 or above.

 [ntfs-3g](https://www.archlinux.org/packages/?name=ntfs-3g) added a [safe-guard](http://sourceforge.net/p/ntfs-3g/ntfs-3g/ci/559270a8f67c77a7ce51246c23d2b2837bcff0c9/) to prevent read-write mounting of hibernated disks, but the NTFS driver within the Linux kernel has no such safeguard.